logicalgraphs/CryptoCoin/README.md

 ## TODOs:

 * write a comparison of recommendations from yesterday: how did they do today?
+  This we call a day-after results report.
+It's a new thing.

 * add a transfer protocol for coins (instead of dollars)